robertdebock/presentations/terraform-and-ansible.md

 # Ansible

-Does not have state, but has [great roles](https://robertdebock.nl/)!
+Is simple, used often and has [great roles](https://robertdebock.nl/), but no state.

 ---